OrtakYakuza/Projects2024/SoCo_hs24-group_55-a3/README.md

 check out restores the repository's state to a specified commit by retrieving the commit's manifest, cleaning the current working directory + copying the files associated with the commit from the .tig/commits directory

 27.11.24
 after we implemented all functions we merged each branch into main and tested through all the steps.
 There were still some problems so we updated and debugged the functions until everything works.
-More specifically we had to change the status and commit functio we came to this realization when our checkout function was not giving the correct output
+More specifically we had to change the status and commit function we came to this realization when our checkout function was not giving the correct output with other_file.txt being preceived as untracked when the status function was called.

+status was improved to not ambigously handle the different files through defining the different states more clearly and fetches them correctly. commit was improved through the get_next_commit_id() which now works correctly and it now also clears the index properly.

+with that our python implementation of Tig worked as wanted which is demonstraed with our output below!

 STEP1 output of the commands: